SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 Convolution is the process in which images are scanned.
 Filters (or kernels) slide over the image, mapping its key features.
 Pooling layers follow convolutional layers, summarizing feature information while reducing dimensionality and producing a more generalizable (more abstract) representation.
 As such, the network can learn how two images are of the same object, even though the images are not exactly the same.

 CNNs consist of multiple convolutional layers, each made of a set of filters that specialize in detecting different patterns.
 As the network deepens, the filters progress from detecting simple patterns (like edges) to complex shapes (like wheels or faces).
-A simple CNN model of 2 convolutional layers of 32 filters each, 2 pooling layers, and a dense layer of 32 filters contains over a million trainable nuerons and connections, or weights and biases.
-Activation Functions are applied to the neurons as image data moves forward through the network, helping the network decide which neurons will fire and, ultimately, which features are more or less important for the different output classes.
+A simple CNN model of 2 convolutional layers of 32 filters each, 2 pooling layers, and a dense layer of 32 filters contains over a million trainable nuerons and connections or, weights and biases.
+Activation functions are applied to the neurons as image data moves forward through the network, helping the network decide which neurons will fire and, ultimately, which features are more or less important for the different output classes.

-As a Convolutional Neural Network trains, it calculates how well it is predicting the class labels as **loss.** It then heads backward through the network in a process known as **backpropagation** to update the parameters within the network.
-The goal is to reduce the error, or in other words, improve the match between predicted outputs and actual outputs.
+As a Convolutional Neural Network trains, it calculates how well it is predicting the class labels as **loss.** It then heads backward through the network in a process known as **back propagation** to update the parameters (weights and biases) within the network.
+The goal is to reduce the error, or in other words, improve the match between predicted classes and actual classes.
 Over time, the network learns to find a good mapping between the input data and the output classes.

 There are many aspects of a CNN's architecture (combination of layers and filters) and learning parameters (such as activation function, learning rate, image augmentation, etc.) that can be changed to affect a model's predictive accuracy.
 Many of these will be discussed below.